 Beverly Grove, Century City, Culver City, Little Tokyo, Long Beach

-After sitting inconspicuously on Martel St. off of Beverly Blvd since 2013, Potato Chips Deli has finally expanded into multiple locations across LA: Culver City, DTLA, Westfield Century City, Little Tokyo and the latest one, Long Beach.
+After sitting inconspicuously on Martel St. off Beverly Blvd since 2013, Potato Chips Deli has finally expanded into multiple locations across LA: Culver City, DTLA, Westfield Century City, Little Tokyo and the latest one, Long Beach.

 I’ve been to the Beverly Grove location a few times, long before I started writing this post.
 It was also the first deli I ever went to when I moved to LA!

-Their BLT and tuna sandwich surely do not disappoint.
+Their BLT and tuna sandwich surely will not disappoint.
 One of the most memorable things about their sandwiches is their bread.
 Additionally, Potato Chips Deli has an impressive inventory of chips to pair your sandwich with, hence the name.

 Italia Deli & Bakery